ahmedhqadri/ld-results-generator-app/README.md

 - Close terminal when completed - this will remove the container

 ## Variables:
-- SDK Key: Your LD server-side SDK Key
+- SDK Key: Your LD server-side SDK Key (Required)
-- Flag Key: Your LD flag key used in the experiment
+- Flag Key: Your LD flag key used in the experiment (Required)
 - Metrics: Individual metrics part of the funnel experiment
 - Percentage Converted: Number from range 1 - 100 where probability to convert metric increases as number gets closer to 100.